NA-MIC/ProjectWeek/PW36_2022_Virtual/Projects/CIP_Update/README.md

 01/18/22: 12pm Meeting with Raul, Andras, Rudolf (Discord Red Slice)

-- good follow upd meeting
+- good follow up meeting
+- @rbumm demonstrated the build process
 - a first module (Calibration) has been adapted to 4.13 and now works with the Segment Editor instead of Editor
 - ParenchymaSubtypeTrainingLabelling was demonstrated by Raul
 - we decided to prioritize certain modules during CIP adaptation